vivek-nexus/google-meet-slack-integration/README.md

 5. The custom emoji used is not available in your slack workspace.
 Use only those emojis that are available in your slack workspace.

 ### Extension does not work sometimes
 Refreshing the meeting page should bring the extension back.
+Status updates may not work if you join super short meetings (less than a min approx), in a back to back fashion.

 ### I want to uninstall this extension and slack app
 1. Unistall slack app first, by using the **Revoke Slack API key** available within the extension.